Run Away (Real McCoy song): Chart performance

 In Europe, "Run Away" was a top-10 hit in Finland, Ireland, and the United Kingdom, where it peaked at number six on 29 January 1995, during its second week on the UK Singles Chart.
 It spent 10 weeks in total on the chart.
 In Belgium and Sweden, the song was a top-20 hit, as well as on the Eurochart Hot 100 and European Dance Radio Chart, where it reached numbers 12 and 20, respectively.
 In Austria, Germany and Switzerland, the single was a top-30 hit, while in the Netherlands, it peaked within the top 40.

 Outside Europe, "Run Away" peaked at number three on the US Billboard Hot 100, the Billboard Dance Club Play chart, and the Cash Box Top 100.
 On the Billboard Hot 100 year-end chart for 1995, the song ranked in at number 38.
-In Canada, it reached number 13 on The Record singles chart, number 33 on the RPM 100 Hit Tracks chart, and number 10 on the RPM Dance chart.
+In Canada, it reached number 13 on The Record Retail Singles chart, number 33 on the RPM 100 Hit Tracks chart, and number 10 on the RPM Dance chart.
 The song additionally had success in Oceania and Africa, reaching number four in Australia, number five in Zimbabwe, and number six in New Zealand.